scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-object-versions.rst

 IsTruncated -> (Boolean)

-  A flag that indicates whether or not S3 Connector returned all of the results that satisfied the search criteria.
+  A flag that indicates whether or not Zenko returned all of the results that satisfied the search criteria.
 If your results were truncated, you can make a follow-up paginated request using the NextKeyMarker and NextVersionIdMarker response parameters as a starting place in another request